Bob-Karemera-Shema/Bob-Karemera-Shema/README.md

 Full-Stack Developer
 --------------------

-* 🌍  I'm based in Cambridge, UK
+* 🌍  I'm based in Kigali, Rwanda
 * 🖥️  See my portfolio at [Portfolio](http://bob-karemera.onrender.com)
 * ✉️  You can contact me at [bobshema14@gmail.com](mailto:bobshema14@gmail.com)
 * 🤝  I'm open to collaborating on projects